Junaidqamar1/Todo-Forntend/README.md

 - 🧑‍💼 User Registration & Login
 - 📝 Create, Update, Delete tasks
-- 🔄 Real-time syncing of tasks across users
+- 🔄 Real-time syncing of tasks across all users
 - ⚔️ Conflict Detection & Resolution
 - 🧠 Smart Auto Assignment (assigns task to user with least workload)
-- 📜 Activity Log
+- 📜 Activity Log for tracking actions
-- 📤 Drag & Drop task status change (Todo, In Progress, Done)
+- 📤 Drag & Drop task status (Todo, In Progress, Done)
 - ✅ Fully responsive design

 ---

-## Smart Assign (📌 Key Feature)
+## 🧠 Smart Assign (Key Feature)

--When you click "🧠 Smart Assign", the system:
+When you click **"🧠 Smart Assign"**, the system:

-    Fetches all users.
+1. Fetches all users

-    Counts how many tasks each user currently has.
+2. Counts how many tasks each user currently has

-    Assigns the task to the user with the least workload.
+3. Assigns the task to the user with the **least workload**

-    Updates the task in the DB and syncs in real-time via WebSocket.
+4. Updates the task in the DB and syncs changes in real time

-🔄 This helps distribute tasks fairly and automatically.
+🔁 This helps distribute tasks fairly and automatically.

 ---

-## Conflict Handling (📌 Key Feature)
+## ⚔️ Conflict Handling (Key Feature)

-Conflicts can occur when two users try to update the same task simultaneously.
-Here’s how we manage it:
+When two users update the **same task at the same time**, we:

-    Each task stores a lastModified timestamp.

-    When updating, client sends the current version with the timestamp.

-    Server checks if the timestamp is outdated.

-    If outdated, server sends 409 Conflict response with both:

-        currentTask (latest in DB)

-        attemptedUpdate (from client)

-    The client prompts the user to confirm overwrite or cancel.

-✅ This ensures no accidental overwrites happen in collaboration.
+1. Store a `lastModified` timestamp in each task
+2. When a task is updated, compare timestamps
+3. If conflict detected:
+   - Respond with HTTP `409 Conflict`
+   - Return both `currentTask` and `attemptedUpdate`
+4. Prompt user: "Overwrite or Cancel?"

+✅ Ensures **no data loss or overwrites**.

+---

-## Real-Time Collaboration
+## 🔄 Real-Time Collaboration

-All updates (task creation, status updates, deletions) are broadcast using Socket.IO:
+All updates are broadcast with Socket.IO events:

-    task-created

-    task-updated

-    task-deleted
+- `task-created`
+- `task-updated`
+- `task-deleted`

-    new-action (for activity log)
+- `new-action` (for activity log)

-Each user sees changes instantly without refreshing.
+🚀 Users see changes instantly without refreshing.

+---

 ## 🚀 Setup and Installation